Our Let’s Play for Change campaign

 Play helps us develop important skills such as teamwork, risk taking and resilience to stress.
 It is so vital that the UN Convention on the Rights of the Child declares that every child has a right to play.
 Yet millions of children across the world are denied their fundamental right to play and develop in a safe, secure environment.

-Through our Let’s Play for Change campaign, the IKEA Foundation has partnered with six leading organizations – Handicap International, Room to Read, Save the Children, Special Olympics, UNICEF and War Child – to provide even the most vulnerable children with safe places where they can play, develop and simply enjoy being kids.
+Through our Let’s Play for Change campaign, the IKEA Foundation has partnered with six leading organisations – Handicap International, Room to Read, Save the Children, Special Olympics, UNICEF and War Child – to provide even the most vulnerable children with safe places where they can play, develop and simply enjoy being kids.
 Thanks to their work, 150,000 children are now enjoying their right to play.

 Our Soft toy drawing competition and SAGOSKATT – it all goes to charity